scottefein/the-happiness-manifesto/README.md

     - My frameworks and libraries must be open source whenever possible
     - My codebase must be tested
     - I value quality, maintainable code
-    - I value curiosity and exploration
+    - I value maintainable code, emphasizing clarity over cleverness
     - I value openness and sharing in my community
     - I value an environment conducive to all levels of experience
     - I value software development as a craft